ClojureBridge/community-docs/docs/contribute.md

 - Design Love

-    Love, love, love! from your contributions in this area.
+    LOVE! <3, <3, from your contributions in this area.
 Sadly, a main author of this web site (@yokolet) is bad at it. sigh...
 Somehow, she could set up the web site like this, she knows it just has minimum.